bsandrow/hn-leaders/README.md

 ## Purpose

-I whipped this together to throw on cron because I noticed that sometimes the leaderboard fluctuated wildly between page refreshes.
-Often people in the middle of the leaderboard would just disappear from the list to reappear 20 minutes later.
-The point was to scrape the site for a while, and maybe analyze the results later.
+I whipped this together to throw on cron because I noticed that some of the entries in the middle of the list would disappear and reappear from the list.
+The point was to scrape the site for a while and analyze the results.

 ## Usage